gauravsoni119/postify/README.md

 # Postify App

-Application to view list of posts.
+A web application to view list of posts.
 It's easy to scale and reuse with ability to customize styles through scss variables.

 ## Tools and Technologies

-### Framework
+## Framework

 [Angular](https://angular.io/)